ezsystems/ezplatform/INSTALL.md

 ## Prerequisite

-  These instructions assume you have strong technical knowledge and have already installed PHP, web server & *a database server with a corresponding empty database* needed for this software.
+  These instructions assume you have strong technical knowledge and have already installed PHP, web server & *a database server* needed for this software.
   For further information on requirements see: https://doc.ez.no/display/EZP/Requirements *Note: set php.ini memory_limit=256M before running ezplatform::install command below

 ## Install

+0. **Create a clean database**

+    The following step will ask you for credentials/details for which database to use, so make sure to create one first.
+    *Note: Right now installer only supports MySQL, Postgres support should be re added in one of the upcomming releases.*

 1. **Get eZ Platform**: